Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Other Proofs

-\subsection{\nc{Proof of Lemma \ref{lm:equal}}}
+\subsection{{Proof of Lemma \ref{lm:equal}}}

-\begin{oneshot} {\textbf{Lemma~\ref{lm:equal} (Lower Bound on Myersonian SPM's revenue in Multi-unit Settings)}} Consider the $\hu$-units setting.
-Let ${s(\tau )} = \sum_{i =1}^n \P[ v_i~ \geq ~t_i' ~\geq ~{\tau}]$.
-Then, $m(\tau)$, which is the expected number of units that the SPM with Myersonian prices sells with a price of at least ${\tau}$, satisfies the following inequality.
+\begin{oneshot} {\textbf{Lemma~\ref{lm:equal} (Lower Bound of Myersonian SPP Mechanisms in Multi-unit Settings).}} Consider the $\hu$-unit setting.
+Let ${s^\star(\tau )} = \sum_{i =1}^n \P[ v_i~ \geq ~t_i ~\geq ~{\tau}]$.
+Then, $m(\tau)$, which is the expected number of units that the Myersonian SPP mechanism sells with a price of at least ${\tau}$, satisfies the following inequality.

 \end{oneshot}